UnluckyHeroes/Rickme/README.md

 # UNLUCKY HEROES

 Welcome to the Unlucky Heroes page!
-We are a team formed by eight students of the Degree in [VideoGames Design and Development](https://www.citm.upc.edu/cat/estudis/graus-videojocs/) from [CITM](https://www.citm.upc.edu/), at [Polithecnic University of Catalonia](http://www.upc.edu/ca).
+We are a team formed by eight students of the Degree in [Videogames Design and Development](https://www.citm.upc.edu/cat/estudis/graus-videojocs/) from [CITM](https://www.citm.upc.edu/), at [Polytechnic University of Catalonia](http://www.upc.edu/ca).

       //Foto de grupo